Your Cat Fleas Life-Cycle Begins!

 What Do Cat Flea Larvae Look Like?

-The distinctive features of cat flea larvae are the brown head with a couple of small antennae, followed by thirteen body segments and two projections from the rear end called anal struts.
+At this stage of the fleas life-cycle, larvae will have distinctive features.
+Cat flea larvae have a brown head with a couple of small antennae, followed by thirteen body segments and two projections from the rear end called anal struts.

 The body is light brown in colour and the segments have hairs projecting from them.